Wemino/VorpalFix/README.md

 ## General Fixes and Stability

-- **Fix missing sound effects** - Fix the missing sound effects introduced in the 2011 remaster, affecting most weapons and the Cheshire Cat summon.
+- **Sound Effects Restored**
+  Restored missing weapon sounds and re-enabled Cheshire Cat summon lost in the 2011 remaster.

-- **Fix "Hard Disk Full"** - Fixed the "Hard Disk Full" error message incorrectly appearing when the game is installed on a disk with more than 2TB of free space.
+- **Fix "Hard Disk Full"**
+  Fixed the "Hard Disk Full" error message incorrectly appearing when the game is installed on a disk with more than 2TB of free space.

+- **Crash Fixes**
-- **Fix multiple crashes** - Fixed a crash that occurred when saving at resolutions where the width is not a multiple of 4 (e.g., 1366x768), as well as another crash that could happen while fetching the resolution list.
+  Fixed a crash that occurred when saving at resolutions where the width is not a multiple of 4 (e.g., 1366x768), as well as another crash that could happen while fetching the resolution list.

-- **Fix particle effects not displaying properly at certain distances** - Fixed an issue where re-materialization effects for Alice's throwable weapons were inconsistent, sometimes failing to appear.
+- **Particle Effect Fixes**
+  Fixed missing re-materialization visuals for Alice’s throwable weapons.

+- **High Frame Rate Fix**
-- **Fix Alice's blinking animation speed in the settings menu** - Fixed an issue where Alice's blinking animation played too quickly at high frame rates.
+  Fixed an issue where Alice's blinking animation played too quickly at high frame rates.

-- **Fix fullscreen setting not saving.**
+- **Fullscreen Setting Fix**
+  Fullscreen selection now persists after restarting.

+- **Menu Fixes**
-- **Fix multiple menu issues** - Texture bleeding, inconsistent "Back" button animation, and minor problems.
+  Fixed texture bleeding, corrected the back button animation, and resolved minor UI issues.

-- **Fix multiple oversights in the script files** - Typos in texture/sound paths.
+- **Script Path Corrections**
+  Corrected typos in texture and sound paths to prevent missing assets.

-- **Workaround for a Proton specific issue related to the menus when playing on Linux** - Set `FixProton = 1` in `VorpalFix.ini` (https://github.com/ValveSoftware/Proton/issues/8179)
+- **Workaround for a Proton specific issue related to the menus when playing on Linux**
+  Set `FixProton = 1` in `VorpalFix.ini` (https://github.com/ValveSoftware/Proton/issues/8179)

-- **Fix DPI Scaling on high-DPI displays.**
+- **High‑DPI Scaling Fix**
+  Corrected display scaling on high‑DPI monitors.

 ---

 ## Texture and UI Fixes

-- **Fix remastered character textures not loading** - Fixed an issue where multiple typos in the archive containing the remastered textures prevented them from loading.
+- **Fix remastered character textures not loading**
+  Fixed an issue where multiple typos in the archive containing the remastered textures prevented them from loading.
   Affects **Cheshire Cat**, **Card Guards** and **Mock Turtle**.

 <div align="center">
   <table>